ReviewMyContract.aiReview My Contract

 Does a governing law clause affect my data privacy rights?

 No — state and federal privacy laws apply based on the consumer's location, not the contract's governing law clause.
 The California Consumer Privacy Act (CCPA/CPRA) applies to California residents regardless of the service provider's chosen governing law.
-Colorado's CPA, Virginia's VCDPA, and Connecticut's CTDPA similarly apply based on the resident's location.
-The EU GDPR applies to processing of EU residents' data regardless of any contractual choice of law.
-A company cannot use a Delaware governing law clause to exempt itself from CCPA obligations to California users.
+Colorado's CPA, Virginia's VCDPA, and Connecticut's CTDPA similarly apply based on the resident's location, not the contract's governing law.
+The EU GDPR applies to processing of EU residents' data regardless of any contractual choice of law — a U.S. company cannot designate New York governing law and thereby exempt itself from GDPR compliance for EU users.
+Under the EU's Rome I Regulation, consumer protection laws of the consumer's habitual residence apply to consumer contracts regardless of governing law choice.
+A company cannot use a Delaware or any other state's governing law clause to exempt itself from these location-based data privacy obligations.

 Disclaimer: This guide is for educational and informational purposes only.
 It does not constitute legal advice and does not create an attorney-client relationship.
 Choice of law and conflict of laws analysis is highly fact-specific and varies significantly by jurisdiction.
 The enforceability of any specific governing law clause depends on the particular contract, the parties involved, the applicable state and federal law, and the forum where any dispute is resolved.
+Case citations are provided for educational context — do not rely on them as current legal authority without independent verification.
 For advice about your specific contract or situation, consult a licensed attorney in your jurisdiction.